phoenixdev-kl/vue-storefront/docs/guide/installation/linux-mac.md

 ?
 Choose path for images endpoint http://localhost:8080/img/
 ```

-As for images endpoint: you can choose between `https://demo.vuestorefront.io/img/` again or host your images on localhost.
+As for images endpoint: you can choose `https://demo.vuestorefront.io/img/` or host your images on localhost.

 After you answered all the questions, the installation process will start (it might take some time to install all dependencies).
 When it's finished, you will get the following message: